Home | Residents | Maintenance

 - Do not charge batteries or store your e-bike or e-scooter near combustible or flammable materials.

-- Please note residents aren’t permitted to store or charge e-bike and e-scooters in communal areas as any items left there can block emergency exit routes and create a fire risk.
+- Do not store or charge e-bike and e-scooters in communal areas as any items left there can block emergency exit routes and create a fire risk.